 In case is handled through insurance, the insurance companies may not be willing to admit fault or pay full damages under these shared liability rules.
-It is important to take your case to a personal injury attorney who can help you understand what your case is worth.
+It is important to take your case to a Midland personal injury lawyer who can help you understand what your case is worth.

 Dallas Pedestrian Car Accident Lawyer Offering Free Consultations